antonio123321/CNN-Image-Recognition/README.md

-# CNN-Image-Recognition
+# CNN-Dog-Cat-Image-Recognition

-Simple CNN Project to recognize if an image  is categorized as a dog or a cat.
+Simple Convolutional Neural Network Image Recognition Project.
-The dataset included 8000 images to train the model and 2000 to test it.
+Implemented a Convolutional Neural Network (CNN) project aimed at detecting images representing dogs and cats.
+The dataset comprised 8000 images allocated for training the model and an additional 2000 images assigned for testing its efficiency.
+The project involved preprocessing the dataset, including image augmentation techniques to enhance model generalization.
+Utilized CNN architecture, specifically designed for image classification tasks, and subsequently deployed the trained CNN model to classify unseen images, demonstrating its efficacy in real-world scenarios.